stefanobianda/stefanobianda.github.io/_jobs/J7Schindler.md

 - Interface Segregation Principle (ISP)
 - Dependency Inversion Principle (DIP)

-## Single software development for new applications and modernization with different hardware.
+## Development of a single software for new installations and modernization..
-New installations or modernizations, although with different hardware and peripherals, always using the same release.
+New installations or modernizations, although with different hardware and peripherals, always using the same software.

 A new installation has a defined type of drive, door, Car Operating Panel (COP), and Landing Operating Panel (LOP).
 In contrast, a modernization installation features different drives, different door types, and different COPs and LOPs.